Andrew Fox (footballer)

-Andrew Thomas Philip Fox (born 15 January 1993) is an English professional footballer who currently plays for USL Championship club Orange County SC.
+Andrew Thomas Philip Fox (born 15 January 1993) is an English professional footballer.

 Fox played college soccer in the United States for St. Edward's University in Austin, Texas.
 After a short spell at Midland/Odessa Sockers, Fox moved back to England in July 2015, where he joined League One side Peterborough United on a free transfer.
 He joined National League side Kidderminster Harriers on loan in August 2015, less than one month later he returned to Peterborough.
 In June 2016, Fox signed for Stevenage in League Two.
 After being released, Fox spent a season in the Allsvenskan – Sweden's top tier with AFC Eskilstuna in August 2017.
 Having become a free agent, he signed for League Two side Grimsby Town until the end of season, having previously being on trial at the start of the season.

 College career

 Fox studied at St. Edward's University in Austin, Texas, where he played for their soccer team and finished having scored 36 goals in 64 appearances.